-Score a long-lasting Blink XT2 security camera and a Fire TV Stick for $99.99
+Score both a Blink XT2 security camera and a Fire TV Stick for $99.99

-There are lots of choices when it comes to security cameras, but you likely want one that fits within an existing smart home ecosystem that you're already using.
-If you're in the Alexa ecosystem, this deal on a Blink XT2 camera or two might get you hooked on home monitoring.
+There are lots of choices when it comes to security cameras, but you likely want one that fits within the smart home ecosystem that you're already using.
+If you're in the Alexa ecosystem, this deal on a Blink XT2 camera might get you hooked on home monitoring.

 Currently, Amazon's Gold Box is bundling a Blink XT2 security camera with a Fire TV Stick.
-If you want multiple cameras, you can get two, three or five Blink XT2s and still score the Fire TV Stick.
+Choose from bundles featuring two, three or five Blink XT2s.
 Plus, thanks to the integration with Blink and Amazon, you can stream live footage from the camera to the big screen.

 - Fire TV Stick with 1 Blink XTA Indoor/Outdoor Security Camera ($99.99, originally $139.95; amazon.com)